How to Find Keywords with SellerApp Keyword Research Tool

 - Step 3: Filter the relevance score to “Very High” and “High.”

-- Step 4: Click on the “Search Volume” header twice to sort the search volume from high to low.
+- Step 4: Click on the “Conversion Rate” header twice to sort the conversion rate e from high to low.

 - Step 6: You can also find relevant long-tail keywords from the result.
-Long-tail keywords usually have 4 or more words.
-These keywords may not have high volume, but they’ll help you reach a highly targeted audience.
+Long-tail keywords usually have 3 or more words.
+There is no way to filter them yet on the dashboard, but you can do this manually.
+These keywords usually don’t have a high volume but should have a good conversion rate.

 - Step 7: List the top 10 or 20 best keywords.
 Repeat the process for all the seed keywords.